View a markdown version of this page

 Improve network performance between EC2 instances with ENA Express

 ENA Express is powered by AWS Scalable Reliable Datagram (SRD) technology.
 SRD is a high performance network transport protocol that uses dynamic routing to increase throughput and minimize tail latency.
-With ENA Express, you can communicate between two EC2 instances in the same Availability Zone.
+With ENA Express, you can communicate between two EC2 instances in the same Availability Zone or across Availability Zones within the same Region.

 Benefits of ENA Express

-• Increases the maximum bandwidth a single flow can use from 5 Gbps to 25 Gbps within the Availability Zone, up to the aggregate instance limit.
+• Increases the maximum bandwidth a single flow can use from 5 Gbps up to 25 Gbps within the same Region, up to the aggregate instance limit.

-• Reduces tail latency of network traffic between EC2 instances, especially during periods of high network load.
+• Reduces tail latency of network traffic between EC2 instances in the same Availability Zone, especially during periods of high network load.

 • Detects and avoids congested network paths.